tbemel/airbnb/README.md

 # Air BNB Boston and Seatle - What Key BnB Features Most Influence Price and Ratings?
-This repository contains a Jupyter Notebook, leveraging Data Science techniquest to analysethe Seatle and Bostong Air BNB listing.
+This repository contains a Jupyter Notebook, leveraging Data Science techniques to analysethe Seatle and Bostong Air BNB listing.
 It focuses on understanding the key features that mostly influence the BNB ratings and price.<br> It follows the CRISP-DM methodology: business understanding <=> data understanding <=> data preparation <=> modeling <=>  evaluation (deployment would be left for systematic usage).

 ## Table of Content
 1. Installations